epierson9/twitterTools/README.md

 twitterTools
 ============

-Tools for analyzing Twitter.

-This program allows you to monitor Twitter for multiple sets of words or hashtags, collecting all data for live-streaming Tweets.
+Tools for studying Twitter.
+At present this contains only mineTweets.py, which allows you to monitor Twitter for multiple sets of words or hashtags, collecting all data for live-streaming Tweets.
 So, for example, if I want to collect all Tweets containing “woody allen” and simultaneously and separately collect all tweets containing “#icebucketchallenge”, this program will allow me to do that.

 Usage: